Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Buy your Hunting and Fishing license online today!
 We offer multi-year packages and combos for whatever you need to stay licensed.

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Make your online reservation for state park cabins, camping sites and lodges.

 Contact Information by County

-Life within a pond is a complex system with the various life forms dependent upon each other.
-Ponds contain minute single and multicellular plants called plankton.
-The microscopic plankton are eaten by crustaceans, insects, and tadpoles also living in the pond.
-Small fish, crayfish and frogs feed on the crustaceans and insects and in turn are eaten by larger fish.
-Bluegills, although they may grow to nine inches, feed primarily on insects throughout their lives, while bass feed on insects only in their early stages.
-As bass get larger, they become the major predator in a pond consuming fish, crayfish, and frogs.
-Each link in this web of life must be present for successive links to be present and survive.
-Man forms the final link in the chain by actively seeking and consuming fish caught from the pond.
-How man goes about managing the pond and its surroundings is the most important influence on that environment.
+Life in a pond is a complex system with the many life forms dependent on each other.
+Small single and multicellular plants called plankton live in ponds.
+These microscopic plankton are eaten by animal plankton as well as some crustaceans, insects and tadpoles living in the pond.
+Small fish, crayfish and frogs eat the animal plankton, crustaceans and insects and are then eaten by larger fish.
+Bluegills, although they may grow to nine inches and over, eat mostly animal plankton and insects throughout their lives, while bass eat plankton and insects only during their early stages.
+As bass get larger, they become the major predator in a pond eating fish, crayfish and frogs.
+Each link in this web of life is needed to survive.
+Man, actively looking for and eating fish caught from the pond, forms the final link in the chain.
+Proper management of the pond and its surroundings is important to keep the pond healthy.

 If you need help to diagnose problems or evaluate your pond for stocking, contact your local DNR fisheries management biologist.

 Tips for stocking a farm pond are available on the pond stocking webpage.